PhatNguyen24/LawChatbot/README.md

 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for the LLM model
 EMBEDDINGS_MODEL_NAME: SentenceTransformers embeddings model name (see https://www.sbert.net/docs/pretrained_models.html)
+N_GPU_LAYERS: determines how many layers of the model are offloaded to your GPU.
+N_BATCH: how many tokens are processed in parallel.
 ```

 ## Test dataset